iAmWaris97/iAmWaris97/README.md

-My name is  and today is .
+My name is Waris and today is Monday, 29 August, 19:44 GMT+4:30.